 Nut oils have the same heart-healthy nutrients, but they lack the fibre found in whole nuts.
 You can use these oils as part of salad dressings and in cooking.
 However, bear in mind when cooking with nut oils, that they may have different smoking points compared to vegetable oils.
 Exceeding the temperature could cause the nut oils to taste bitter and potentially produce harmful compounds.

-Nut butters are also heart-healthy alternatives that can be used as a dip or spread on toast.
-Like nut oils, the butter form would contain similar nutrients good for the heart, but will lack in fibre.
+Nut butter are also heart-healthy alternatives that can be used as a dip or spread on toast.
+Like nut oils, the butter form would contain similar nutrients good for the heart but will lack fibre.